-object a prediction profile object
+a prediction profile object

-sequences: sequences for which profiles were generated profiles: prediction profiles baselines: baselines for the plot, this is the model offset distributed to all sequence positions sequences(object) returns the sequences.
+sequences: sequences for which profiles were generated profiles: prediction profiles baselines: baselines for the plot, this is the model offset distributed to all sequence positions profiles(object) return the prediction profiles.

 In the descriptions below, object and x are objects of class PredictionProfile.